simpart/libprotopia4c/README.md

 # protopia4c
-This is common C library for network programming.<br>
+This is common C library for packet analyzing or generating.<br>
 This library makes it easier to develop packet processing.

 ## functions